zarusz/SlimMessageBus/README.md

 * WebApi and Worker exchange messages via Apache Kafka
 * Worker can be scaled out (more instances, more kafka partitions)

-Front-end web app makes a call to resize an image 'DSC0862.jpg' to '120x80' in size, by using this URL:
+Front-end web app makes a call to resize an image `DSC0862.jpg` to `120x80` resolution, by using this URL:
 ```
 http://localhost:56788/api/image/DSC3781.jpg/r/?w=120&h=80&mode=1
 ```